 If you have filed a claim that is outside the Tribunal's jurisdiction, the Tribunals may discontinue your claim either at the Consultation stage or at the Hearing stage, and the filing fees paid are not refundable.

-The types of claims that the Tribunals can hear are disputes relating to:
+The types of claims that the Tribunals can hear are claims relating to:

-Note: Please note that the pre-fling assessment ID obtained after completing the pre-filing questions is required before you can proceed to file your claims in CJTS.
+Note: Please note that the pre-filing assessment ID obtained after completing the pre-filing questions is required before you can proceed to file your claims in CJTS.